Dr James Benhin

 MPhil (Economics), University of Ghana

-PG Cert. in Learning and Teaching in Higher Education, Plymouth University
+PG Cert. in Learning and Teaching in Higher Education, University of Plymouth.

 B.A.
 (Hons) (Economics), University of Cape Coast, Ghana